 To supplement the Census information regarding housing conditions, the City of San Marcos included specific questions regarding the quality of the City's housing stock in its Housing Element Update community survey, which was available in English and Spanish, and posted for over one month (this is further detailed in Appendix B).
 When asked to rate the physical condition of the residence they lived in, the majority (59%) responded that their home was in excellent condition while 35% indicated that their home is showing signs of minor deferred maintenance, such as peeling paint or chipped stucco.
-Only 8% of respondents indicated that their home was in need of a modest repair (like a new roof or new siding) and less than 3% reported that their home needed a major repair (such as new foundation, complete new plumbing, or complete new electrical).
-Homeowners were more likely than renters to respond that their residence was in excellent condition (63% to 31%).
-When considering the age of the respondent, older respondents were more likely to state that their residence was in excellent condition.
+Only 8% of respondents indicated that their home needed a major repair (like a new roof or new siding) and less than 3% reported that their home needed a major repair (such as new foundation, complete new plumbing, or complete new electrical).
+Homeowners were more likely than renters to respondent, older respondents were more likely to state that their residence was in excellent condition.
 This may point to either the high quality of senior housing in the community, or younger homeowners being more likely to live in less-expensive properties that need repairs and maintenance.